-The reliability and security of information systems play a key role in the preparation of BGL BNP Paribas' accounts.
+The reliability and security of information systems play a key role in the preparation of the Group's accounts.

 A key audit issue is the assessment of general IT controls and application controls specific to the various information processing chains that contribute to the preparation of accounting and financial information.